 Plumbago – One of my favorite bushes in the yard.
 It blooms true blue flowers from spring until a frost.
 Butterflies love the flowers and I can trim this one down to the ground and it only comes up better than before.
 I let nature water this bush.

 Blanket Flower – I started my bunch from seeds and there is a reason why its called Blanket Flower.
 Before you know it, your ground is covered with these beautiful orange flowers.
 My bunch has been hit by frost several times but still keeps blooming.
 Its one of the few plants I have that blooms almost all year long.
 Butterflies and bees swarm this plant.

 Red Valerian – Also known as Jupiter’s Beard, if you love the color red, this is a must plant for you.
-Its tough, durable and thrives with little water and the butterfly’s love it.
+It’s tough, durable, and thrives with little water, and butterfly’s love it.

 * * * *